Many a time, it is good to Display the location of the file in Excel.

-Displaying File name, File path in Excel Worksheet Header or Footer
+How To Display Filename & File Path in Excel Worksheet Header or Footer

 If you wish to display the file name and/or file path in the Excel sheet’s header or footer, then it is extremely simple.
 Simply go to the Ribbon.
 Choose Insert > Header & Footer

-All you need to do is the click on the File Path, File Name icons.
+All you need to do is click on the File Path, File Name icons.

 Use &[Path] for only the File Path, and &[File] for only the File’s name.

 Hope it helps you in your life with Excel.

 Now you can confidently display the filename and the file path in Excel